 For children with disabilities, this can include play equipment, due to the fact that outdoor play can help children increase their independence and improve their health.

-This may allow you to spend NDIS funding on trampolines, swing sets, monkey bars or other outdoor equipment.
+This may allow you to spend NDIS funding on trampolines, swing sets, monkey bars or other outdoor and backyard equipment.

 When the NDIS is looking to decide what support is reasonable and necessary, they refer to the rules and guidelines of the National Disability Insurance Scheme Act 2013.

 If your child has a disability and they don’t automatically receive funding entitlements - you do have to apply for them.

 When your child meets NDIS access requirements, they are called a participant.
 A participant receives funded support and a plan to help them achieve their goals.

 NDIS access requirements include the availability of the NDIS in your area, age, residency status, disability, and early intervention requirements (if applicable).